floooh/kc85.zig/IMPLEMENTATION.md

-First the ```orelse``` removes the optional part from the return value, if the return value is ```null```, the ```orelse``` block will be executed, which results in the function returning an adhoc error 'InvalidArgs' (lookup for "Inferred Error Sets" in the Zig documentation to find out more about this very convenient feature: https://ziglang.org/documentation/master/#Inferred-Error-Sets).
+First the ```orelse``` removes the optional part from the return value, if the return value is ```null```, the ```orelse``` block will be executed, which results in the function returning an adhoc error 'InvalidArgs' (lookup "Inferred Error Sets" in the Zig documentation to find out more about this very convenient feature: https://ziglang.org/documentation/master/#Inferred-Error-Sets).